 Unlike its big sister, Nassau, I often wonder how this tiny island escaped high rises and casinos.
 Luckily, size has a lot to do with it, measuring only 3 miles long and half-mile wide.
-There’s only so much you can build, which in my opinion, is a good thing.
-Harbour Island’s historical society has worked relentlessly at imposing strict building codes, which means maintaining those lovely old conch style cottages that dot the island like colourful confetti.
-Older resorts have been beautifully restored to their former glory, keeping the integrity of the buildings and offering an island vibe without building up and staying within the property confines.
+I suppose there’s only so much you can build, which is a good thing.
+Harbour Island’s historical society has worked relentlessly at imposing strict building codes, which means maintaining those lovely old conch-style cottages that dot the island like colourful confetti.
+Some older resorts have been beautifully restored to their former glory, keeping the integrity of the buildings and offering an island vibe without building up and staying within the property confines.
 With these improvements come jobs and opportunities for small businesses owned and operated by locals.
-There is a sense of pride and purpose on the island.
+As a result, the island has a sense of pride and purpose.

 Did I mention it’s one of the most beautiful places to visit?

-Hey, don’t get me wrong, I believe everyone is entitled to their share of the pie, and I think change is good.
-That said, I wonder where the responsibility lies with us as tourists?
+Hey, don’t get me wrong, everyone is entitled to their share of the pie, and I believe change is good.
+Although, I wonder where the responsibility lies with us as tourists.
 When you visit a foreign destination, wouldn’t you want to embrace the culture, the food, the architecture and the people?
-Why do we need a resort resembling a grotesque version of a sandcastle on a beach with casinos?
+So why do we need a resort resembling a grotesque version of a sandcastle on a beach with casinos?
 I don’t get it.
 Nassau has turned into nothing more than a theme park.
-It saddens me to think that tourists are responsible for this and that we’re okay with it?
+It saddens me to think that tourists are responsible for this and that we’re okay with it.
 In my opinion, it’s unacceptable.

-Having said this, I’m not sure what the answer is?
-There were several conversations with taxi drivers and locals; most seem to be okay with it.
-Money is the driving force, but at what cost?
+Having said this, I’m not sure what the answer is.
+There were several conversations with taxi drivers and locals; most seemed okay with it.
+However, money is the driving force, but at what cost?
 Thousands of tourists on cruise ships arrive daily, embarking on Nassau; what are their expectations?
 Have we slumped to an all-time low?
 Bars and Casinos and somewhere to ditch the kids?